 Azamax is a time-tested way to rid your grow room of spider mites.
 Spray plants 15 minutes before lights out, making sure to drench the foliage under the leaves as well as the top of your soil.
 Use a fan to blow on your leaves to help things dry.
 Treat your room more than once, even if you believe the spider mites are gone.
 You can also add small amounts of Azamax when watering your plants, as it will not hurt your roots but will kill spider mites in the soil.
 You will need a mister (also called a “One-Hand Pressure Sprayer”) to spray all the leaves evenly.

-Spinosad Products (safe & organic) – Spinosad products are organic and unlike many other spider mite pesticides, completely harmless to pets, children, and plants.
+Spinosad Products (safe & organic, but not recommended for commercial growers) – Spinosad products are organic and unlike many other spider mite pesticides, completely harmless to pets, children, and plants.
 Unlike many insecticides, you can spray spinosad heavily on leaves and roots with basically no negative effects.
 Spinosad products can be used directly to kill spider mites on contact, but can also be used when watering plants to systematically kill spider mites via the roots.
 Spinosad can also be effective at fighting caterpillars, thrips, and many other marijuana pests.